 It’s important to remember that a BBQ is an open flame, and as such, you should always be aware of your surroundings.
 Maintain a safe distance from the house to the grill.

-Avoid placing the grill just outside the rear door, especially if there are children running in and out.
+Avoid placing the grill just outside the rear door if there are children running in and out.
 Always position grills on a flat, clean area away from any combustible waste, such as trash bins or mulch.
 Similarly, low-lying plants and hedges are prohibited.
-Ascertain that there are no branches hanging too low near your BBQ.

 When you’re firing up your BBQ, you should know there will always be a fire risk due to cooking over an open flame, but with the necessary safety precautions, a charcoal barbecue is completely safe to use on your patio.